ArthurL1123/SoC-project/README.md

 A visualization of the most common passwords attempted against the honeypot.

-# Repository Structure
-This repository is organized to clearly present all project artifacts:

-.
-├── evidence/              # Screenshots and data exports from detections ├── playbooks/             # Incident Response playbooks in Markdown ├── queries/               # KQL threat hunting queries ├── python_tools/          # Automation scripts for IOC enrichment, etc.
-└── README.md              # You are here!

 # Technologies Used
 SIEM: ELK Stack (Elasticsearch, Kibana, Filebeat) v8.x